Definition of 'clear-cut'

 There is a clear-cut case for some form of structural separation.
 Times, Sunday Times (2011)Yet such a scenario now appears far less clear-cut.
 Times, Sunday Times (2015)But the difference may not be quite so clear-cut as they suggest.
 Christianity Today (2000)We restricted them to only a few clear-cut chances and showed resilience and a real work ethic.
 Times, Sunday Times (2013)It came as opinion polls pointed to no clear-cut victory at the election.
 The Sun (2010)There are no clear-cut answers to the baffling problem of the cause of stammering.
 Stammering in Young Children (1988)The people want clean politicians fighting for clear-cut issues.
 Times, Sunday Times (2010)Their behaviour is a clear-cut case for the return of national service.
-The Sun (2010)Whether it is worse to witness domestic abuse than to grow up in care is less clear-cut.
-Times, Sunday Times (2008)We had more clear-cut chances and could have been more clinical.
+The Sun (2010)We had more clear-cut chances and could have been more clinical.
 The Sun (2014)And on this point the answer is clear-cut.
 Times, Sunday Times (2008)It is rare to have such a clear-cut case.
 The Sun (2009)Their claims about improved fuel efficiency and so on are less clear-cut.
 Times, Sunday Times (2015)There was a lot of pretty passing but few clear-cut chances.
 The Sun (2013)Again it is extremely difficult for clinical research to provide clear-cut answers to the best approach.
 Times, Sunday Times (2006)It is hard to think of a more clear-cut case of party political campaigning by a charity.
 Times, Sunday Times (2015)The situation in the pace department is less clear-cut.
 Times, Sunday Times (2011)The game also saw eight yellow cards but although there was controversy there were few clear-cut chances.
 The Sun (2014)But is the case really as clear-cut as it seems?
 The Sun (2014)The plight of others is less clear-cut.
 Times, Sunday Times (2013)Reading cranked up the pressure but found clear-cut chances hard to come by.
 The Sun (2015)It was not a clear-cut case.
 Times, Sunday Times (2012)The answer is not clear-cut.
 The Times Literary Supplement (2014)Neither side could win a clear-cut victory, so they decided to put the stock of all three railroads in a holding company owned by the two groups.
 The American Nation: A History of the United States to 1877 (1995)

 Trends of 'clear-cut'